clarkwang/sexpect/README.md

 Unlike [`Expect`][expect] (Tcl), [`Expect.pm`][expect.pm] (Perl),
-[`Pexpect`][pexpect] (Python) or other similar `Expect` implementations, `sexpect` is not bound to any specific programming language so it can be used with any languages which support running external commands.
+[`Pexpect`][pexpect] (Python) or other similar `Expect` implementations, `sexpect` is not bound to any specific programming languages so it can be used with any languages which support running external commands.
 Users who write shell (like `Bash`) scripts would love this because they don't have to learn other languages just to use `Expect` or the *Expect* module.